 Surprise and Amphitheater Lakes Trail is a 9.2 mile heavily trafficked out and back trail located near Moose, Wyoming that features a lake and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from March until September.
+The trail offers a number of activity options and is best used from May until September.

 Wyoming Business Council Tourism Office, Frank Norris Jr. Travel Center, I-25 & College Drive , Cheyenne, WY, 82002-0660, Phone: 307-777-7777, Fax: 307-777-6472

 In terms of accessibility in March, April, May, and much of June this trail is almost always covered with fiarly deep snow.
 September can be fabulous but we can also have decent snows by then.
 I have had wonderful almost entirely dry/no snow trails in November.
 The inner Park road is closed until May 1 and after November 1 so be sure you add on that mileage if going in those months.
 This is a wonderful hike and worth the "crowds."
 If you stay at the Grand Teton Climbers Ranch this is a great hike right out your door and the route up Burned Wagon Gulch will only add a mile and a half or so to the hike.
 Most places I would give this a 5 star rating but with other close by hikes like Hangling Canyon/Lake of the Crags, Avalanche Canyon's Lake Taminah, etc., I go with 4 here.

 Beautiful!
 Hard hike.
 We did see a bear right along the trail on the way out, but it wasn't interested in us.
 We rock scrambled down to Delta Lake, which is my new favorite place.
 There is kind of a trail that spurs off the Amphitheater trail, but it's not well maintained.
 It would be much easier to get to it that way though than the way we went.
 There's not an official hike to it on AllTrails since they don't maintain it anymore (wish I knew why!)